jefferydutra/EntityAndValueObjectBase/README.md

 ```

 ###Validate Entity Extensions
 These are extension methods that allow you to find out if an entity is in a valid state or to throw an exeption if an entity is invalid.
-This currently only works with string and integer ids for entities
+This currently only works with string, guid and integer ids for entities
 ```c#
     public static class ValidateEntityExtensions{
         public static bool IsValid(this EntityBase<int> entity)